ambrop72/aprinter/README.md

 ## Implemented features (possibly with bugs)

   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
+  * Oprional binary packing of gcode for SD prints.
+Packed gcode takes about half of the size of the plain gcode, and speeds up the firmware's main loop by around 15% on AVR.
   * Serial communication using the defacto RepRap protocol.
 Maximum baud rate is 250000 except on Melzi/atmega1284p where only 115200 is supported due to unfavourable interrupt priorities.
   * Homing, including homing of multiple axes at the same time.
 Either min- or max- endstops can be used.